What is Embedded Analytics?

 Collaboration

-With the rise of augmented analytics - the use of machine learning (ML) algorithms and artificial intelligence (AI) in analytics - more and more of the manual labor in business intelligence and analytics is being automated.
+With the rise of AI analytics (also called augmented analytics) - the use of natural language query (NLQ), machine learning (ML) algorithms and artificial intelligence (AI) in analytics - more and more of the manual labor in business intelligence and analytics is being automated and streamlined to become more accessible to more people business (non-technical and analysts).
+This trend is being called the rise of the augmented consumer by several data industry experts.

-This automation is a huge benefit to you and your clients if you have embedded analytics into your software application.
+This introduction of AI and automation is a huge benefit to you and your clients if you have embedded analytics into your software application.
 Augmented analytics allows you to market an AI-enabled product and provide your end users with data insights faster than ever before.

-Automated data discovery, like Yellowfin Signals, will scan your client’s data for trends and patterns and instantly alert the relevant end user of any statistically significant changes.
+For example, through automated data discovery Yellowfin Signals will scan your client’s data for trends and patterns and instantly alert the relevant end user of any statistically significant changes.
 These could be dips, spikes, trend direction changes, or step changes.
 With instant alerts, the end user will be able to act immediately to fix issues or maximize successes.
 No more manual data discovery.
-(That also means that they don’t need as much internal analyst resource either - you’re saving them salaries as well as time.)
+That also means they don’t need as much internal analyst resource either - you’re saving them salaries as well as time.

 The augmented analytics trend is only going to increase with automation expanding into more of the traditional analytics capabilities and assisting analysts and end users in their quest for insights and explanations.